git-lfs/git-lfs/rpm/INSTALL.md

 If you want to use your own ruby/golang without using the version from build_rpms.bsh, you will have to disable dependencies on the rpms.
-It's pretty easy, just make sure ronn and go are in the path, and run
+It's pretty easy, just make sure pandoc and go are in the path, and run

 ```
 NODEPS=1 ./build_rpms.bsh